pea1bee/hotstar-ipl-ad-mute/README.md

 ![HOTSTAR IPL AD Muter](chrome/128.png?raw=true)
 # Hotstar Ad Muter

-This tiny browser extension auto mutes certain ads in live sport streams on Hotstar like IPL by intercepting Hotstar's ad tracking requests.
+This tiny browser extension auto mutes certain ads in live sport streams on Hotstar like IPL by intercepting Hotstar's ad tracking pixels.
 It also dynamically determines how long to mute by guessing the duration of the ad from the ad identifier.

 Provides respite to your ears by muting the following ads out of the box: **Parle Marie, Vimal Elaichi, Kamla Pasand, My11 Circle, anything with Navjot Singh Sidhu or Aakash Chopra**.